nikemitosis/LC-LabyrinthianFacilities/change.md

  - Fixed scrap radar icons not being retained between days
  - Fixed hazards not being able to spawn in tiles generated on previous days
  - Fixed a bug where Doorways wouldn't save which prop was their selected random prop.
 This would lead to doorways mistakenly believing they didn't have a door and spawning a second door.
+ - Fixed old apparatuses being considered docked when loaded from a save, even if they were outside or on the ground.

 ### Technical